-Telangana encounter: Bodies of the 4 accused brought to Gandhi hospital to preserve it till Dec 13
+Telangana encounter: Bodies of 4 accused brought to Gandhi hospital to preserve it till Dec 13

 Hyderabad, Dec 10: The bodies of the four accused of Hyderabad gruesome rape and murder case of a 26-year-old veterinary doctor, who were killed in an encounter by Telangana police on Dec 6, have been brought to Gandhi Hospital in Hyderabad from Mahabubnagar Government medical college after the Telangana High Court ordered to preserve the bodies till December 13.